stan-dev/design-docs/designs/0035-stanbin-binary-output.md

 lp__\0accept_stat__\0stepsize__\0...theta.1\0theta.2\0...
 ```

-If needed, the names section is followed by zero padding bytes so that `data_offset` is 8-byte aligned.
+If needed, the names section is followed by padding null bytes so that `data_offset` is 8-byte aligned.
 These padding bytes are not counted in `names_size`.

 ### 3. Data Section (variable size, row-major)